Did you know that more Americans are aware what a podcast is than who the Vice President is?

 The result will definitely be an award-winning experience as well for every listener.

 Abumrad used to be a writer and music composer before he started creating the show Radiolab.
-His co-host Robert Krulwich is known for his special knack in explaining complicated science topics with much clarity and enthusiasm.
+His co-host, Krulwich, is known for his special knack in explaining complicated science topics with much clarity and enthusiasm.

-With Radiolab, you will gain a different way of looking at strange things.
+With Radiolab, you’ll gain a different way of looking at strange things.

 Try listening to it and you’ll see.